 Points are only awarded to players who are eligible to represent the County in a team match.
 If a player who is not eligible to represent the County finishes in the top 24 then those points are simply discarded e.g. if an event is won by a player outside of the County then no player scores the 100 points available for that event.

 Prizes are awarded at the end of the season to the players who finish 1st, 2nd and 3rd in the table.
 In the event of a tie for one of these places, the higher prize is awarded to the player who scored the highest number of points in any single event.
 If still tied, then the prize is awarded to the player with the next highest points score in any single event, and so on.
 If both players have identical records for the season then the prize is shared.

-If it is not possible to complete one of the qualifying events, then the prizes will be allocated on a "best 5 from 7" basis.
-If two events are cancelled, then it will revert to the "best 5 from 6".
-If three or more events are cancelled then scores in all qualifying events will count towards the final placings.
+If it is not possible to complete one of the qualifying events, then the prizes will be allocated on a "best 3 from 4" basis.
+If two or more events are cancelled, then scores in all qualifying events will count towards the final placings.